-Stephen Carlton is a Corporate Associate in the Firm's London office.
+Stephen Carlton is a Corporate Associate in the Firm's Melbourne office.
 He has experience on a broad range of corporate transactions, including equity capital markets, mergers and acquisitions, corporate restructurings and general corporate advisory.
 He also has a breadth of experience advising in corporate governance and capital management initiatives in both private and public contexts, including joint ventures, initial public offerings and large listed companies.

 Before joining White & Case, Stephen was a solicitor in the Corporate team of a leading Australian and international law firm.